- Ultraviolet (UV) radiation is part of the electromagnetic spectrum emitted by the sun

 - Avoid tanning bed

-Sometimes sun exposure cannot be avoided whether because of your job or by choice to spend the day outside.
+Sometimes sun exposure cannot be avoided whether because of your job or by choosing to spend the day outside.

 Here are some things to keep in mind: